 Written by Alan Lieberson, a physician and a lawyer, this title provides a comprehensive overview of advance medical directives.
 Topics covered include problems honoring advance directives, the legal basis for advance directives, Do Not Resuscitate orders, durable power of attorney for health care, the right-to-die, and organ donation.

 KF 3827 E87 L5

 Antitrust health care handbook

 American Bar Association, Section of Antitrust Law.
-4th ed. c2010.
+Fourth edition. c2010.